Part 1 · The Invisible Barrier

 78 men, 24 women

-Migrants from Bihar, UP, Odisha now living in Mumbai
+Migrants from Bihar, UP, and Odisha now living in Mumbai

 Gender distribution (n=102)